solomonshalom/HelloWorld/README.md

 # HelloWorld
-Hello World in different Langauges
+The Hello World program in different Langauges, such as HTML, Java, C++, C# and more langauges.